Otherwise titled: Do clothes make (or break) a man?

 The clothes made a first impression; their performance made a more lasting one.
 (To this day I wondered if the straggling, mismatched approach was part of their strategy…)

 An incorrect first impression in a ball game may mean a loss.
-But an incorrect first impression for Trayvon Martin resulted in a tragedy.
+But an incorrect first impression of Trayvon Martin resulted in a tragedy.

 Clothes can break a man.

 Not to put too fine a point on it, can I point out the irony in this hoodie racial stereotyping?
-Hoodies are not a new phenomena nor is the fear of them unfounded.
-A hoodie can hide an identity, can be used in the commission of a crime.
+Hoodies are not new nor is the fear of them unfounded.
+A hoodie can hide identity and can be used in the commission of a crime.
 In fact, I remember seeing photos (like this one below) in my history classes where that was exactly the case.

 Hoodies of old?
 Just a thought.